SB-447

 Summary

-Senator Umberg's proposal to extend health benefits for the minor dependents of fallen firefighters and peace officers would increase the maximum eligibility age from 21 to 26 years.
-The measure applies to cases where local public safety personnel die due to accidents or injuries sustained in the line of duty.
+Senator Umberg's workers' compensation legislation extends health coverage for minor dependents of fallen firefighters and peace officers from age 21 to age 26.
+The measure applies to local government employees killed in the line of duty or who die from injuries sustained while performing their duties.

 Key Dates